-After growing up in Newton, Mass., I studied political science at Yale, which is also where I made my first money from writing: a $100 prize for the best senior essay in comparative government.
+I grew up in Newton, Mass. and studied political science at Yale, which is also where I made my first money from writing: a $100 prize for the best senior essay in comparative government.
 I suspect it was also the only senior essay in comparative government.
 After graduation, I joined the Teach For America program and worked as a third-grade bilingual teacher in the Bronx for three years, where I learned a lot of Spanish and taught a little English.
 Then I went to the Harvard Kennedy School for a Master of Public Policy degree, specializing in immigration policy infused with a stiff dose of economics and statistics.

 Next up, I worked in an immigrant services project for the City of New York, and switched over to the Division of Child Protection for the city’s Administration for Children’s Services.

-During this time I began freelancing for The New York Times City section, which no longer exists, and eventually quit my day job and started covering the Bronx for City.
-It was still a freelance gig, so I wrote for lots of other places as well, including Time Out New York, which I tricked into letting me write about food.
+During this time I began freelancing for The New York Times City section, which no longer exists, and eventually quit my day job and started covering the Bronx for them as a contract writer.
+I wrote for lots of other places as well, including Time Out New York, which I tricked into letting me write about food.
 That eventually led to being called a “Latino food expert” in Gourmet, which is the precise moment I learned what “expert” means: a person who a major publication says is an expert.
-What a joke.
-Speaking of jokes, I also sold a humor piece to the New Yorker that was never published, got paid and all, so I can legitimately say “I have written for the New Yorker” but not “My work has appeared in the New Yorker.”
+Another major and yet empty accomplishment: I sold a humor piece to the New Yorker that was never published, so I can legitimately say “I have written for the New Yorker” but not “My work has appeared in the New Yorker.”